themzaid/css_hamburger_animantion/README.md

 # css_hamburger_animantion
-This is my first animated hamburger created in css only.
+This is my first animated hamburger created in css and javascript.